adamhucn/quicksight-cur-deployment-tool/README.md

 a.
 Open the dashboard, then click "share" button from upper right corner
 b.
 In the pop up window click “Manage Dashboard access”
 c.
-On “Manage Dashboard access” page，tick "Save as" for your account, click "Confirm" on “启用另存为” page
+On “Manage Dashboard access” page，tick "Save as" for your account
 d.
-Close “Manage Dashboard access” window，then you will see a new "Save as" button appear on the upper right corner
+Click "Confirm" on “Enable save as” window, close “Manage Dashboard access”，then you will see a new "Save as" button appear on the upper right corner
 e.
 Click "Save as" to create an analysis from this dashboard.
 Now you can customize any visual on new analysis.

 ### Main cost of this solution: